AmadeusWM/dotfiles-hyprland/README.md

     - https://code.visualstudio.com/api/working-with-extensions/publishing-extension#next-steps

 ### Firefox
+First and foremost, go to about:addons in your firefox.
+And enable the `Dark` theme.
 #### Firefox Theme
 1. in Firefox go to about:config.
 Change `toolkit.legacyUserProfileCustomizations.stylesheets` to "True"
 2. Find your profile folder (go to the url `about:profiles` in firefox, and open the folder of your active profile)